On the Importance of Uncertainty in Decision-Making with Large Language Models: Experiments

-The experimental results (20 random runs, $T=100$) are shown in Figure \ref{fig:results}.
-These results empirically exhibit the importance of actively using epistemic uncertainty in contextual bandit problems with Large Language Models.
-Overall, we notice how the approaches leveraging epistemic uncertainty tend to achieve lower regret compared to the greedy policy.
-Also, we notice that the confidence interval of the greedy policy is larger compared to the ones of the TS policies.
+Moreover, we notice that the confidence interval of the greedy policy is generally large.
 This suggests that there is a high variance in the results obtained by the greedy policy.
-In Figure \ref{fig:cdf-results}, we show the empirical cumulative distribution function (CDF) of the cumulative regret.
-From this Figure we notice that, while there are cases where greedy performs well, there are worse cases where greedy gets a very high regret.
 To further investigate the cause of this finding, let us define the action selection ratio as $s_T(a) = \frac{1}{T}\sum_{t=1}^T \mathbb{I}(a_t=a)$.
-We selected two sample runs and plotted the action selection ratio for the action ``publish'' during these two sample runs in Figure \ref{fig:selected-actions}.
+We selected two sample runs for the \texttt{toxic} task and plotted the action selection ratio for the action ``publish'' during these two sample runs in Figure \ref{fig:selected-actions}.
 Notice that the action ``publish'' is a risky action, meaning that it can lead to a strongly negative reward if toxic content is published, while the action ``not publish'' is safer and gives a constant reward.
 Figure \ref{fig:selected-actions} clearly shows that there are cases where the greedy policy suffers from under-exploration and persists in choosing a suboptimal arm, while Thompson Sampling (in this case, Diag.
 LA) exhibits a more balanced behavior.
 Due to this issue, the greedy algorithm will incur constant regret in the random runs which require more balanced exploration.
 This issue makes the greedy policy perform worse than TS policies in our experiments.

-Among the Thompson Sampling techniques, the Dropout method delivers strong results even without tuning the dropout probability.
-In Appendix \ref{sec:additional-exp}, we investigated the effect of changing the dropout probability.

-Regarding the Epinet TS, we see that it has a lower average regret compared to greedy but with a larger variance compared to other TS policies.
-From Figure \ref{fig:cdf-results}, we notice that this variance is due to a high worst-case regret.
-We conjecture that the choice of the Epinet architecture may influence results.
-Indeed, Epinets are a very broad class of neural networks, and exploring Epinet design was not the focus of this work.
-Hence, we did not perform an extensive architecture search, but we believe that our work can shed light on the potential of epinets and we leave further investigation to future work.

-\paragraph{Additional experiment on the IMDb dataset} In order to show how our findings generalize across datasets, we conducted an additional experiment on a different dataset (IMDb \citep{imdb-dataset}), which we describe in Appendix \ref{sec:imdb-exp}.